LogoLogo

 The Rental subgraph data modal possesses an expired property.
 This is used to define when a rental successfully terminated within the agreement of the rental period.

-By taking a look through the Subgraph Mapping (which indexes high-level representations of all on-chain transactions which took place), we can see that when a rental has been claimed, the Rental object is marked as expired.
+By taking a look through the (which indexes high-level representations of all on-chain transactions which took place), we can see that when a rental has been claimed, the Rental object is marked as expired.

 Elapsed Rentals